Multi-WAN¶

 Load Balance¶

-For example, if the router is connected to four networks (Ethernet, Repeater, Tethering and Cellular) at the same time, and all four network interfaces are available to access the Internet, then enabling Load Balance and setting 1:1:1:1 means that the four network interfaces will load the network bandwidth averagely, as the system will assign these four interfaces to new connections based on the set load ratio 1:1:1:1.
+If the router is connected to four networks (Ethernet, Repeater, Tethering and Cellular) at the same time, and all four network interfaces are available to access the Internet, then enabling Load Balance and setting 1:1:1:1 means that the four network interfaces will load the network bandwidth averagely, as the system will assign these four interfaces to new connections based on the set load ratio 1:1:1:1.

 Note: Alive connections or traffic are not ensured to match the load ratio.
 It is closer to this ratio if it has been used for a longer time.